P95

 Programme Content

 Students are required to complete 30 credit units for graduation from this Master of Science in Health Sciences and Management (MSHSM) programme.
-MSHSM will be organized as an interdisciplinary programme among Department of Biomedical Sciences (BMS), Department of Advanced Design and Systems Engineering (ADSE), and Department of Management Sciences (MS).
+MSHSM will be organized as an interdisciplinary programme among Department of Biomedical Sciences (BMS), Department of Systems Engineering (SYE), and Department of Management Sciences (MS).

 Course Code